 Finally a Hispanic client may fall on the American end of the continuum.
 Often, for Hispanic clients on the American end of the continuum, biological heritage is the only characteristic tying them to Hispanic values.
 As you are well aware, for these Hispanic clients on the American end of the continuum, models of counseling designed for Hispanics are often unnecessary and in some cases inappropriate.
 Hispanic clients falling on the American end of the continuum may be counseled as a typical American client would be.

 Do you have a culturally different client who is Hispanic?
 Where does your Hispanic client fall on the Hispanic-American continuum?
 What ethical implications does this have on your counseling techniques?
 The ACA Code of Ethics states, "Counselors respect diversity and must not discriminate against clients because of age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status."

-On this track we have discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
+In this section, we have discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
 We discussed the implications of these cultural and historical perspectives.

-On the next track we will look at a specific case with a Hispanic client named Luisa and analyze the influences impacting that counseling experience.
+In the next section, we will look at a specific case with a Hispanic client named Luisa and analyze the influences impacting that counseling experience.

 Peer-Reviewed Journal Article References:

 Burke, S. L., Naseh, M., Rodriguez, M. J., Burgess, A., & Loewenstein, D. (2019).
 Dementia-related neuropsychological testing considerations in non-Hispanic White and Latino/Hispanic populations.
 Psychology & Neuroscience, 12(2), 144–168.